 What’s on tonight?

-For many Americans, the answer is “nothing worth watching.”
+For many people in the United States, the answer is “nothing worth watching.”
 Broadcast networks, once the kings of primetime, are in the midst of a historic ratings decline.
 And though there are some bright spots on the cable dial, the audiences for some cable channels are also dwindling.

 But while many cable channels are posting lower audience ratings, their owners are ratcheting up the fees they charge cable providers to air programming.
 And these providers, once willing participants in this highway robbery, now find themselves in a saturated market full of rate-increase-weary customers.